mysterydeveloper/xml/README.md

 1. On paper, draw the tree structure of the XML from step 1.

 1. Wrap the XML in cars.xml in a <cars> tag, and add a second car.
-Change the resistration, make, model and colour of the second car.
+Pick your own values for the resistration, make, model and colour of the second car.

 1. Add a dealer element to each of the cars, and set the first one to Cars&Co, and the second one to Steve's Cars.
 Use entity references to correct the syntax.